Table of Contents Show

 2.3.
 Bean Werks Coffee & Tea

-If you are in the city or belong to Asheville, and if you are looking to visit any of Ashville’s coffee shops, then this is one of the best coffee shops to sip the local coffee.
+If you are in the city or belong to Asheville and are looking to visit any of Ashville’s coffee shops, this is one of the best coffee shops to sip the local coffee.

-The coffee beans used here are certified beans from suppliers Naturally Grown, Organic, Shade Grown, Rain Forest Alliance Approved, Fair Trade, and others.
+The coffee beans used here are certified by naturally grown, organic, shade-grown suppliers, Rain Forest Alliance Approved, Fair Trade, and others.
 The delicious coffee here provides the Asheville community and beyond with a good coffee time, and one of the coffee spots not to miss if you are in Asheville.

 2.4.
 Counterculture Coffee